-нои HOW WILL WE GROW BELFAST?
+HOW WILL WE GROW BELFAST?
 AST?
-GR1 - SUPPORTING ECONOMIC GROWTH ASPIRATIONS SA Options Comments Obje Objectives 2 3 Option 1 is considered to have a neutral effect as it would effectively maintain the status quo.
+GR1 - SUPPORTING ECONOMIC GROWTH ASPIRATIONS SA .
+Options ; Comments Obje Objectives 1 2 3 3 Confinencs Option 1 is considered to have a neutral effect as it would effectively maintain the status quo.
 1 0 ++ + Option 2 is considered to have a significant positive effect as it would deliver increased employment options, assisting more people into work, and thereby helping to reduce deprivation and promote a more inclusive and equal society.
 This option is also less likely to require peripheral areas for new growth, enabling people living in deprived inner city communities to have better access to jobs.
 Option 3 is considered to have a minor positive effect.
 It would deliver increased employment options, assisting more people into work, although it is likely to lead to pressures for additional lands in more outlying, peripheral areas which may result in jobs being less accessible to those residing in these areas.
-Increased employment opportunities in the city will have a direct positive impact on the health, wellbeing and quality of life of the population.
-2 +/- Option 1 is considered to have a minor negative effect as it would not result in increased employment opportunities.
-Z - + +/- Option 2 is considered to have a minor positive effect.
+Increased employment opportunities in the city will have a direct positive impact on the health, wellbeing and quality of life of the population. • Option 1 is considered to have a minor negative effect as it would not result in increased employment opportunities.
+2 2 - + + +/- Option 2 is considered to have a minor positive effect.
 Option 3 is considered to have mixed effects as the added pressures for extra land for economic development (and for new housing to facilitate same) may also result in greater distances between resident population and places of work.
-Social Option 1 is considered to have a minor negative effect as it would not provide the flexibility should economic growth increase whereby additional homes are then required, and, not having planned for these, there would be an issue with the provision of good quality housing to meet people's needs.
-3 - + + + + + + + • • + ++ Option 2 is considered to have a minor positive effect.
+Social - + - + - + Option 1 is considered to have a minor negative effect as it would not provide the flexibility should economic growth increase whereby additional homes are then required, and, not having planned for these, there would be an issue with the provision of good quality housing to meet people's needs.
+3 - + + + ++ Option 2 is considered to have a minor positive effect.
 It is likely to lead to more choice to meet housing need as job creation generally leads to more housing.
-Option 3 is considered to have a significant positive effect as more economic growth is proposed than with option 2.
-4 0 0 0 0 The options would not be considered to have any effect on or relationship with this SA objective.
+4 0 0 0 The options would not be considered to have any effect on or relationship with this SA objective.
 5 0 0 0 The options would not be considered to have any effect on or relationship with this SA objective.
-6 +/- + Adopting a balanced and plan-led approach to delivering new residential development land to sustain an increased population ensures access to local infrastructure services and facilities can be effectively planned. Ũ Option 1 is considered to have mixed effects as it retains the status quo and is not likely to enhance access for residents to the same degree as option 2 may.
+6 6 +/- + - Adopting a balanced and plan-led approach to delivering new residential development land to sustain an increased population ensures access to local infrastructure services and facilities can be effectively planned.
+Option 1 is considered to have mixed effects as it retains the status quo and is not likely to enhance access for residents to the same degree as option 2 may.